Selected Fellows join a comprehensive program through which they receive financial and personal developmental support

 - Internships ideally span 8-10 weeks.
 Fellows are expected to work full time (35-40 hours per week) for their host organization.
 This varies for international partnerships and research projects.

-- The CPGC covers Fellows’ expenses, including travel, local transportation, required vaccinations, visas, food, and housing; CPGC also provides the summer earnings expectation for students who have that stipulation in their financial aid packages.
+- The CPGC covers Fellows’ expenses, including travel to/from the site, local transportation, required vaccinations, visas, food, and housing; CPGC also provides the summer earnings expectation for students who have that stipulation in their financial aid packages.

 Continue the Journey

 Upon returning to campus in the fall, Fellows are supported by each other, faculty partners, and CPGC staff members to unpack and reflect on their summer experiences:

 - Fellows participate in one of several fall courses designed for them to continue their learning.
 During the course, Fellows sustain their commitments to deepen their theoretical understanding of issues and identifying further ethical action.

 - Through the intersection of these courses and civic opportunities, Fellows share their stories at a re-entry retreat and a poster fair.